Caduella/movie_api/README.md

 - Allow users to add a movie to their list of favorites
 - Allow users to remove a movie from their list of favorites
 - Allow existing users to deregister
+- Return data about a user by name

 # Technical Requirements
 -The API is a Node.js and Express application.